“What’s your writing routine?”

 This is the part where I get my idea onto paper (or at least out of your head).
 How and where you get your ideas is part of the writing process and probably another post entirely, but I like using prompts.
 So, we’ll assume at this point I’ve used a prompt to get my wheels turning and I have some ideas floating around.
 I write them down.
 Yes, most likely write.
 Not type.
 In the initial brainstorm phase, I like to handwrite (even if that means using the pen on my iPad).
 I just start writing down anything that comes to mind when I hear the prompt.
 Words, dialogue, sentences, places, scenes, characters.
 It doesn’t have to be complete sentences, it doesn’t have to be good, it just has to get out of my head onto my preferred medium.

-If, at this point, you are blessed with a brain that will immediately take those initial ideas and turn them fully formed sentences and then paragraphs, by all means, keep going.
+If, at this point, you are blessed with a brain that will immediately take those initial ideas and turn them into fully formed sentences and then paragraphs, by all means, keep going.
 My brain, however, does not usually work like that.

 Writing Routine Step 2: Don’t Write